 The interpreter spelled out the story to the ANA major.
 He seemed to brush off the interpreter and I thought “Oh boy, here it comes.
 One too many of our anal-retentive-supply-types have probably mentored this guy and he’s going to seize the opportunity to chew on an American.”
 Dealing both with the ANA and contractors, I had more than my share of arguments with Afghans of varying levels of hostility and was hoping to get home without any more.

 I laid out the weapons for him, broken bits and all, and apologized while explaining in small words that they had been through a wreck.
 But it turned out this guy did have a pretty good command of English after all.

 He looked me in the eye, gave me a big hug, and said “Praise Allah you are OK.
-These rifles, they are nothing.
-Your life, it is everything.
+These rifles are nothing.
+Your life is everything.
 Thank you for helping my country.”